 Courses offered in a wide range of subjects

 Stonehenge and Stourhead (day trip, Session 1 only)

 For use on London’s public transport system including the Underground (Tube) and bus

 Guided city tour of London, walking tours, theater visits and day trips

 to help with any questions or advice you may need throughout the program

 Airport transfers to and from campus

-During your time abroad you will live in London, within easy travel of the AIFS Global Education Centre and Shakespeare’s Globe, the many museums, galleries, theatres and green open spaces of central London.
-Housing will be in shared rooms in a residence residence or a student apartment building (Shakespeare’s Globe program only).
+During your time abroad you will live in London, within easy travel of the AIFS Global Education Centre, the many museums, galleries, theaters and green open spaces of central London.
+Housing will be in shared rooms in a student residence.

 Internet access is included in all AIFS housing in London.

 London has a diverse range of peoples and cultures, and more than 300 languages are spoken within its boundaries.
-London had topped 9 million people in 2020, making it the most populous municipality in the European Union.
+London had topped 9 million people in 2020.

 London is home to numerous museums, galleries, libraries, sporting events and other cultural institutions, including the British Museum, National Gallery, Tate Modern, British Library and 40 West End theaters.